How to construct portable file paths

 )

-// Extract multiple path components
+// Join multiple path elements

-// Split path into components
+// Split a path into its components

 fmt.Println("Directory:", dir)